zubial/hibernate-encrypt/README.md

 Searches on these fields remain possible, but only in equal (case-sensitive).
 It is advisable to manage the case at insertion.

+Used with Spring 4 / Hibernate 5 / Oracle db

 # ChangeLogs